 Warning: Do not interact with links, websites, or claim instructions tied to unfamiliar tokens.
 Even if a token shows a value, that value may be misleading or spoofed.

-If you did not expect the token, treat it as suspicious and avoid interacting with any linked content.
-If it appears to be spam, go to the token page and select More → Report As Spam.
+If you didn't expect the token, treat it as suspicious and avoid interacting with any linked content.
+If it appears to be spam, go to the token page and select More, then Report As Spam.

 Token is frozen

 Phantom blocks certain Solana tokens where freeze authority has been enabled.
-If a token in your wallet cannot be swapped and you did not expect this, see What are frozen tokens on Solana? for more information.
+See What are frozen tokens on Solana?

 Token is malicious

-Phantom blocks certain scam tokens designed to prevent selling.
+Phantom blocks certain scam tokens designed to prevent sending or selling.
 Verified tokens display a purple checkmark.
-If you encounter a suspicious token, do not interact with it.
-See An unfamiliar token or collectible appeared in Phantom for more information.
+If you encounter a suspicious token, don't interact with it.
+See An unfamiliar token or collectible appeared in Phantom.

 If Phantom shows a "malicious account" warning, the account may be controlled by a bad actor.
 This can happen if you imported a wallet from a recovery phrase you didn't generate yourself.

 There is no way to recover a compromised wallet.
 Create a new wallet and transfer any remaining funds immediately.
-See Move assets when you need to start over with a new wallet for information.
+See Move funds to a new Phantom wallet when you need to start over.